mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 ~~~
 {: #fig_4o6LDRA title="Topology path preserved with LDRA" artwork-align="center"}

-The assumed architecture is shown in {{fig_4o6LDRA}} where the whole
+The assumed architecture is shown in {{fig_4o6LDRA}} where
-The Relay Agent is built up with cooperating 4o6RA and LDRA, and an internal interface to
+the Relay Agent is built up with cooperating 4o6RA and LDRA, and an internal interface to
 propagate topology information from 4o6RA to LDRA.

 In a simple case, where the same node hosts the 4o6RA and the DHCP4o6 server,